Solvability of the Korteweg-de Vries equation under meromorphic initial conditions by quadrature: Proof of Theorem

-Ramis' theorem \cite{L94,PS03,RM90} implies that the differential Galois group $G$ of \eqref{eqn:ZS0} contains the Zariski closure of a group generated by the formal monodromy $M=\id$, the exponential torus $\T$ and the Stokes matrices $S_\pm$.
+Theorem~\ref{thm:a1} implies that the differential Galois group $G$ of \eqref{eqn:ZS0} contains the Zariski closure of a group generated by the formal monodromy $\hat{M}=\id$, the exponential torus $\T$ and the Stokes matrices $S_\pm$.
 In particular, $G$ is not finite, i.e., cases (i) and (ii) of Proposition~\ref{prop:2b} do not occur.
 Moreover, case~(iv) of Proposition~\ref{prop:2b} does not occur since $a(k)\neq 0$.
-Hence, if Eq.~\eqref{eqn:ZS0} is integrable in the sense of differential Galois theory, then we have $b(k)$ or $b(-k)=0$ since either case~(iii) or (v) of Proposition~\ref{prop:2b} occurs.
+Hence, if Eq.~\eqref{eqn:ZS0} is integrable in the sense of differential Galois theory, then we have have $\alpha_-$ or $\alpha_+=0$, so that by Lemma~\ref{lem:4a} $b(k)$ or $b(-k)=0$, since either case~(iii) or (v) of Proposition~\ref{prop:2b} occurs.
 So we have the following.